Ask our breastfeeding experts

 It’s not that popular in this country

-Over 60% of women in Ireland choose to breastfeed their babies.
-This number is lower than in other European countries but still represents over half.
+This is not true.
+More than 65% of women in Ireland choose to breastfeed their babies.
+This number is lower than in other European countries but still represents more than half.

 Your baby will not get enough

-Almost all women are able to produce enough breast milk.
+Almost all women can produce enough breast milk.
 The size and shape of your breasts or nipples does not matter.

 Establishing your supply means that the amount of breast milk you produce matches exactly what your baby needs.
 Breastfeeding is a supply and demand system.
 The more you breastfeed, the more milk your body produces.